Employment & Benefits

 Please see Uniform Services Employment & Reemployment Rights Act (USERRA) for information on rights of employment and reemployment of active military from leave of absence.

 Any regular, benefit-eligible exempt or non-exempt staff member who becomes either a birth or adoptive parent and who is the primary caregiver (designated biological or adoptive parent) may receive 12 weeks of paid parental leave.
-The 12 week leave is to be taken in a continuous time period within one year of birth/adoption.
+The 12 weeks of pay is to be taken in a continuous time period within one year of birth/adoption.
 A parental leave will run concurrently with any FMLA leave.
 Maximum amount of paid parental leave will not exceed 12 weeks.
+The 12 week leave time for FMLA/Parental Leave will include pregnancy related medical leave and any paid leave used including Carleton’s FMLA pay, absent accrual pay and parental leave pay.

 Any regular, benefit-eligible exempt or non-exempt staff who is either a birth or adoptive parent and who is the secondary caregiver (spouse or recognized domestic partner of the designated biological or adoptive parent) may receive three weeks of paid parental leave.
-A secondary caregiver may elect to use up to nine weeks of paid (sick, vacation, or floating holiday accrued hours) or unpaid time.
+A secondary caregiver may elect to use up to nine weeks of paid (with applicable absence leave accruals) or unpaid time.
 If the primary caregiver experiences medical complications prohibiting full care of the newborn child, the secondary caregiver may assume the role of the primary caregiver.

 If the primary and secondary caregivers are both Carleton employees, the parental leave granted to the family will be a total 12 weeks and will be shared by the caregivers.
 If additional leave is applied for beyond the shared 12 weeks, by one or both of the caregivers, it is the supervisor’s discretion to approve this additional leave time based on the affect of the operations of the department.
 Any additional approved leave time would be paid by the employee’s absent accruals (vacation or floating holiday time).
 Sick time would only be used if either authorized by a physician or if the child becomes ill.